DiamondLightSource/StitchM/README.md

 ### Copyright

 As Cockpit creates the images and accompanying files, so was referenced for the creation of this software.
 Cockpit can be found at "https://github.com/MicronOxford/cockpit".
+Additionally, Mrc.py and test_Mrc.py are from the B24 version of Cockpit in accordance with the GNU license.

 "Waukegan LDO" is a font created by Luke Owens (LILongJr@HotPOP.com), licensed as Freeware.
 It was downloaded from www.fontspace.com.